 If you've been following me you know how much I strive to get my hubby to eat breakfast in the morning.
 It seems the perfect way is to make it in a form he can grab and take to work with him and eat it at his leisure.

 I've been making Muffin Tin Eggs for a while as well as oatmeal for on the go, like my Banana Maple Oatmeal Cups, and kolaches, but I wanted something a little different, like French Toast.
 But how to get French toast in a form he could easily take with him, ah ha, put it in a muffin pan (silly me, that was a no brainer).

-You can always change it up and make this with your favorite fruit topping such as peach, strawberry or blueberry but apples, flavored with cinnamon, are always one of my favorites.
+Sprinkle apples over the top of egg-soaked baguette slices and bake.
+By they way, you can always change it up and make this your own with your favorite fruit topping such as peaches, strawberries or blueberries, but apples, flavored with cinnamon, are always one of my favorites.

 - 8 eggs

 - 3 cups milk (I used almond milk & it came out great)